Farmhouse/fhp2-drugs-and-daydreams/README.md

 I may say that I love the sea, the wild bison, the rivers whose waters I’ve spent days floating on and whose banks I’ve spent nights lying in, eerily amazed at my own insignificances reflected in the vast skies above.
 But would I defend them as unflinchingly and vigorously as I would a family member or anyone else who I loved?

 The language I speak is weighted with the baggage of not merely human-centric thought, but urban-centric thought.
-As if civilization, industrialism, interaction

-mediated by machines, the freer and greater flow of economies are all not only to be accepted, but promoted, believed in as progressive movement, equated with well- being and accomplishment.
+As if civilization, industrialism, interaction mediated by machines, the freer and greater flow of economies are all not only to be accepted, but promoted, believed in as progressive movement, equated with well-being and accomplishment.

 But, once again, I wonder where that mutually enriching relationship is that my friend spoke of that night.
 How much of urbanism, of economies, of something so basic as the gathering and preparing of food, occurs in a way that benefits, rather than exploits, those other communities with whom we share the world with?
 Is it fair to refer to these separate species, forests, bodies of water as *other* communities?
 Or is that revealing our perceived independence from what, in total, forms what simply is *our* community .